 - Ice cream — Ice cream contains lactose, which may not be easily digested by your dog.
 Go for frozen yogurt instead.
 Calcium helps strengthen your dog’s bones, probiotics promote healthy bacteria for better digestion and protein helps your dog stay fit by burning fat faster.

 - Almonds and Macadamia nuts — Both these nuts may block the esophagus of your dog or increase water retention.
 They may also affect the nervous system of your dog.
 Give peanuts and peanut butter instead – they are rich in protein and various vitamins respectively.

 - Hotdogs and Bacon (in moderation) — Human food is for humans!
 And dog foods are specially formulated for dogs.
 These human foods may be too much for your dog so consider giving them in moderation.

-There is no “right” way of lowering your dog’s obesity – every single dog breed is different with their eating habits.
+There is no “right” way of lowering your dog’s obesity – every single dog breed is different in its eating habits.
 Some dogs are picky eaters while some naturally eat voraciously.
-While a low fat dog food may not cater to all dogs in the world, it will surely be a great addition on your dog’s journey to weight loss.
+While low-fat dog food may not cater to all dogs in the world, it will surely be a great addition to your dog’s journey to weight loss.

 Remember those key factors to pick the best low-fat dog food the next time you shop for Fido’s treats or meals so that you don’t compromise his health and well-being.
 For those only giving their dogs homemade meals, here is a video of a home-prepared recipe.

 One comment on “11 Low Fat Dog Foods”

 You have got to be kidding!
 Almost every one of these foods have countless recalls and/or have lawsuits against them regarding false advertising their ingredients on the label, Rachel Ray, Blue Buffalo and Wellness!
 Most of the others aren’t sourced from the USA.
 What about Fromm Weight Management or their food for less active dogs.
 And Acana/Origin weight management?